Elgeweily/bcloning/writeup_template.md

 After the collection process, I had X number of data points, 20% of this data was split into a validation set, and a generator was used to output batches of shuffled data to the model at a time (to save GPU memory).

-The data are further preprocessed in the Keras model itself, by cropping the irrelevant upper and lower portions of the images and normalizing the date.
+The data are further preprocessed in the Keras model itself, by cropping the irrelevant upper and lower portions of the images and normalizing the data.

 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 30 as evidenced by the graph showing the training and validation loss, which shows the that the model kind of plateaus after 30 epochs, 50 epochs will lead to better results, but is not worth the extra training time.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.